Can a beneficiary disclaim or renounce their family trust entitlement?

 Each financial year your Family Trust gets an income.
 It may be from passively renting out property.
 It may be from operating your business.
 Someone has to pay tax on that income.
 Every year you get the choice of which beneficiary pays tax on the income.
 But can a beneficiary disclaim their entitlement?

-The beneficiaries that you distribute to rarely see or get any of the money.
+The family trust beneficiaries that you distribute to rarely see or get any of the money.
 You are just using up their low marginal tax rates.
 (The money owed to beneficiaries are called Loan Accounts or, more correctly, Unpaid Present Entitlements.
 Each year the children or beneficiaries sign a Debt Forgiveness Agreement to reduce the money the Family Trust owes them to zero.)

 Can a beneficiary disclaim their entitlement to Family Trust income?